-While marsadm primary without --force tries to prevent split brain as best as it can (even in disconnected mode, which is a major difference to DRBD's behaviour), any use of the --force option will almost certainly provoke a split brain if the old primary continues to operate on its local /dev/mars/mydata device.
+Remember: marsadm primary without --force tries to prevent split brain as best as it can.
+Use of the --force option will almost certainly provoke a split brain, at least if the old primary continues to operate on its local /dev/mars/mydata device.
 Therefore, you are strongly advised to do this only after

 - 1. marsadm primary without --force has failed for no good reason9, and - 2.
 You are sure you really want to switch, even when that eventually leads to a split brain.
-You also declare that you are also willing to do manual split-brain resolution as described in section 2.4.3.
+You also declare that you are willing to do manual split-brain resolution as described in section 2.4.3, or even destruction / reconstruction of a damaged node as described in section 2.4.4.